Golden Gala: Art museum, historic block fete 50 years

 The event will also have online and live auctions and a cocktail reception.

-During the live auctions, participants can bid on items like trips and artwork.
+During the live auctions, participants can bid on item such as trips and artwork.

 The gala will kick off at 5 p.m. with light bites, cocktails and chances to mingle.